auy1jlll/pizza-vx/content/02_about_us.md

 Experience the difference that passion and dedication make.
 We're located in the heart of Greenland, NH, and we're ready to serve you the best pizza and salads in the Seacoast area.

 **Contact Information:**
-- Address: [Your Address], Greenland, NH 03840
+- Address: [Your Address], Local Area
-- Phone: [Your Phone Number]
+- Phone: (630) 501-0774
 - Email: [Your Email]

-*Come taste why we're Greenland's favorite pizza destination!*
+*Come taste why we're your local favorite pizza destination!*

 ---